magicoflolis/userscriptrepo/ExternalTranslator/README.gf.md

 # Twitter External Translator

-> Adds external & internal translators.
+> Adds a "Translate with ..." button to Tweets and User Bios.

 *This was a fork of [DeepL Twitter translation](https://greasyfork.org/scripts/411976)*